-Amongst all these countries, Mexico has the most bits of differentiation with just how they serve this fruit as a food.
-Unlike the majority of countries where the fruit is just eaten, the Mexicans use it for making drinks, appetizers, soups, vegetable dishes, desserts, jelly, salads, etc.
+Amongst all these countries, Mexico has the most bits of differentiation with just how they serve this fruit as food.
+Unlike the majority of countries where the fruit is just eaten, the Mexicans use the fruit for making drinks, appetizers, soups, vegetable dishes, desserts, jelly, salads, etc.

-Other countries that feast on these fruits are France, Italy, Eritrea, Libya and Greece just to name a few.
+Other countries that feast on the fruit are France, Italy, Eritrea, Libya and Greece just to name a few.

 Food for Animals

-Turns out it’s not only humans who enjoy mouthfuls of the prickly pear cactus.
+Also, it turns out its not only humans who enjoy mouthfuls of the prickly pear cactus.
 Domestic animals too love to take a bite, especially for drought-stricken areas where the vegetation cover isn’t a worthwhile source of food.